Dear Great One,

 My writing is an act of love.
 What’s yours?

 It could be anything.
 A gentle, consensual touch.
 A warm embrace.
 Words of encouragement.
-Feeding the hungry.
+Feeding the hungry people.
 Donating whatever you can.
 Whatever else you can think of that helps, you can do it.

-Even if you think you can’t, even if you think that it’s beyond your capabilities, I’m here to tell you that you can.
+Even if you think you can’t or think it’s beyond your capabilities, I’m here to tell you that you can.
 You are greater than you think, stronger than you know, and more powerful than you realize.

-As you live from the awareness of your real self, you live up to your purpose.
-The purpose you’ve been looking for all along.
-It was always available.
-Always waiting for you.
+As you live from the awareness of your authentic self, you live up to your mission.
+The mission you’ve been looking for all along.
+It was always available, always waiting for you.